leomccormack/sparta-site/content/docs/help/install-instructions.md

 ## MacOS (x86) users

-MacOS users can simply unzip and run the installer.
+MacOS users can simply run the installer(s).

 For MacOS versions 10.15 and above, you may need to give explicit permission for the installer to run via Settings->Security->"Open anyway".
 In rare cases, you may need to use the following command in the terminal for each plug-in: